 Author: Jim Lindsay Posted: 22 Jul 2015

-They might be cheaper than some Japanese bikes, but are the stories about poor reliability and spares availability on Chinese bikes true?
-We take look at Chinese bike imports.
+They might be cheaper than some Japanese bikes, but are the stories about poor reliability and spares availability on Chinese motorbikes true?
+In this article we look at a number of Chinese motorbikes including those from Lexmoto, Zontes, Sinnis and more.

 To start with, it is about the size.
-If you want over 125cc, the choice of Chinese bikes is limited.
+If you want over 125cc, the choice from Chinese motorcycle brands is limited.

 Then it’s about money.
 Yamaha YZF125, £4000 new, looks cool, is cool, able to stand hard use but who has that much to spend on a 125?
 A Lexmoto Venom, on the other hand, is new for 2015 and new to you for £1,350.
 It looks cool too.